Jpspicks/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github.md

 ## Introduction

 {% data reusables.getting-started.what-is-markdown %} You can use Markdown syntax, along with some additional HTML tags, to format your writing on {% data variables.product.prodname_dotcom %}, in places like repository READMEs and comments on pull requests and issues.
-In this guide, you'll learn some advanced formatting features by creating or editing a README for your {% data variables.product.prodname_dotcom %} profile.
+In this guide, you'll learn some advanced formatting features by creating or editing a README for your {% data variables.product.prodname_dotcom %} {% JPSPICKS@jpspicks.noreply.com %}

 If you're new to Markdown, you might want to start with "[AUTOTITLE](/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)" or the [Communicate using Markdown](https://github.com/skills/communicate-using-markdown) {% data variables.product.prodname_learning %} course.